AaronTheProgrammer/Screen-Video-Maker/README.txt

 then you can actually do so with this app and you don't have to spend a lot of money on a fancy webcam.

-<h2>Do you want to try it out for yourself?
-Download the installer file with this link:</h2>
+Do you want to try it out for yourself?
+Download the installer file with this link: https://drive.google.com/uc?export=download&id=1hInf3aN_GREZAGr7WMz8GfmEs3HQIp0s
-https://drive.google.com/uc?export=download&id=1hInf3aN_GREZAGr7WMz8GfmEs3HQIp0s

 This app is for Windows by the way.